- School of Social Work

 Social Work Admission Requirements and Application Procedures

 Applicants to graduate studies whose mother tongue is not English, and who have not completed an undergraduate or graduate degree from a recognized foreign institution where English is the language of instruction or from a recognized Canadian institution (anglophone or francophone), must submit documented proof of competency in oral and written English.
 Before acceptance, appropriate exam results must be submitted directly from the TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing Systems) Office.
 An institutional version of the TOEFL is not acceptable.
 Applications will not be considered if a TOEFL or IELTS test result is not available.
+For the TOEFL, McGill's institutional code is 0935.

 Test of English as a Foreign Language (TOEFL) – International applicants must achieve a minimum score of 96* on the Internet-based test.